mejutoco/german-grammar-statistics/README.md

 ## Usage

 This dataset was used for the article (TODO: link article).
-It is free to use for any purpose.
-Enjoy.
+It is free to user under the Creative Commons – Attribution / ShareAlike 3.0 license. (see [License](LICENSE)) Enjoy.